Structural stability of invasion graphs for Lotka--Volterra systems: Appendix A. The dynamical system generated by is not Morse--Smale.

 \section{Appendix A. The dynamical system generated by \eqref{lv} is not Morse--Smale.}

-The purpose of this short section with a definition of a Morse--Smale system.
-We do not recall all needed concepts: we refer to, for example, \cite[Section 2.1]{Bortolan} for details on all notions presented in this chapter.
+We begin this short section with a definition of a Morse--Smale system.
+We do not recall here all the necessary concepts: we refer, for example, to \cite[Section 2.1]{Bortolan} for details on all notions presented in this chapter.
 Note that related definition in \cite{Bortolan} is more general: it allows for existence of periodic orbits.
 We present its simplified version only for gradient-like systems. \begin{definition} Let $X$ be a Banach space and let $S(t):X\to X$ for $t\geq 0$ be a $C^1$ reversible semigroup with a global attractor $\mathcal{A}\subset X$.
-We denote the set of equilibria of $\{S(t)\}_{t\geq 0}$ as $\mathcal{E}$, i.e. $\mathcal{E} = \{ u\in X\,:\ S(t)u=u\}$ for every $t\geq 0$.
-The semigroup is Morse--Smale if \begin{itemize} \item The global attractor consists of the equilibria $\mathcal{E}$, and nonconstant trajectories $\gamma:\mathbb{R}\to X$ such that $\lim_{t\to -\infty}\gamma(t) = u_1^*$ and $\lim_{t\to \infty}\gamma(t) = u_2^*$ where $u_1^*, u_2^* \in \mathcal{E}$. \item The set $\mathcal{E}$ is finite and all equilibria in $\mathcal{E}$ are hyperbolic. \item If $z\in \mathcal{A}$ is a nonequilibrium point such that $\lim_{t\to -\infty}S(t)z = u_1^*$ and $\lim_{t\to \infty}S(t)z = u_2^*$, then the unstable manifold of $u_1^*$ and stable manifold of $u_2^*$ intersect transversally at every point $z$ of intersection, that is the sum of their tangent spaces at $z$ span the whole space $X$: $T_z(W^u(u_1^*)) + T_z(W^s(u_2^*)) = X$. \end{itemize} \end{definition} We show that the Lotka--Volterra system with Volterra--Lyapunov stable matrix, and nonzero invasion rates $r_i(I)$ for $I\in \mathcal{E}$ and $i\notin I $ although satisfies first two items of the above definition, does not have to satisfy the third item and hence can be non-Morse--Smale. \begin{remark} The semiflow defined by the solutions of \eqref{lv} is not defined on a Banach space, only in the nonnegative cone $\overline{C}_+$.
+We denote the set of equilibria of $\{S(t)\}_{t\geq 0}$ as ${E}$, i.e. ${E} = \{ u\in X\,:\ S(t)u=u\}$ for every $t\geq 0$.
+The semigroup is Morse--Smale if \begin{itemize} \item The global attractor consists of the equilibria ${E}$, and nonconstant trajectories $\gamma:\mathbb{R}\to X$ such that $\lim_{t\to -\infty}\gamma(t) = u_1^*$ and $\lim_{t\to \infty}\gamma(t) = u_2^*$ where $u_1^*, u_2^* \in {E}$. \item The set ${E}$ is finite and all equilibria in ${E}$ are hyperbolic. \item If $z\in \mathcal{A}$ is a nonequilibrium point such that $\lim_{t\to -\infty}S(t)z = u_1^*$ and $\lim_{t\to \infty}S(t)z = u_2^*$, then the unstable manifold of $u_1^*$ and stable manifold of $u_2^*$ intersect transversally at every point $z$ of intersection, that is the sum of their tangent spaces at $z$ span the whole space $X$: $T_z(W^u(u_1^*)) + T_z(W^s(u_2^*)) = X$. \end{itemize} \end{definition} The Lotka--Volterra system \eqref{lv} is defined on the closed positive cone $\overline{C}_+$.
 If a dynamical system is defined on a manifold $M$, then the transversality condition has the form $T_z(W^u(u_1^*)) + T_z(W^s(u_2^*)) = T_zM$, i.e. the tangent spaces of the stable and unstable manifolds span the tangent space of the whole $M$.
 It is possible to generalize the concept of Morse--Smale semigroups to manifolds with boundary, cf. \cite{LabarcaPacifico, PrishlyakBilunPrus, CRobinson}.
 However, instead of taking this path, we extend the system to the whole $\R^n$ and we provide a simple example that the resultant system is not necessarily Morse--Smale.
 Hence, while the structural stability results are known to hold for Morse--Smale systems, cf., for example, \cite{Bortolan}, our Theorem \ref{thm:stability} is a structural stability result (in positive cone) beyond this class.